MohammadYaserAzrak/BirthdaysBook/README.md

 # Birthdays Book
 A console application that allows adding/getting/updating birthdays to json files.
-It also visuilize simple statistics into a plot using bokeh.
+It also visualize simple statistics into a plot using bokeh.

 ## Prerequisites
 - Python 3.x